open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Aggregators.
 An [Aggregator Name](./sdk.md#aggregator-name) may be used to refer to an Aggregator and configuration.

-Implementors may choose the best idiomatic practice for their language to represent the semantic of an Aggregator and configuration parameters.
+Implementors MAY choose the best idiomatic practice for their language to represent the semantic of an Aggregator and configuration parameters.

 e.g. The View specifies an Aggregator by string name (i.e. "Histogram").